krakero/firetower/README.md

 The first step, if you haven't done it already, is to sign up for an account at [https://firetower.dev](https://firetower.dev).

-After signing up for an account, install Fire Tower into your project using the Composer package manager:
+After signing up for an account, install the Fire Tower package into your project using the Composer package manager:

 `composer require krakero/firetower`

-After installing Fire Tower, login to your account and create an application.
+Once complete run the following command to install the config file and service provider:

+`php artisan firetower:install`

-Once you create an application paste the provided variables into your.env file:
+In the Fire Tower interface, create an application and paste the provided variables into your.env file:

 ```env
 FIRETOWER_ACCOUNT_KEY=abcdefgh-hijk-1234-5678-90123lmnopqr